vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ---

 > 1. "Excellence is not a destination; it is a continuous journey that never ends." - Brian Tracy
-> 1. "Life begins at the end of your comfort zone." - Neale Donald Walsch
+> 1. "Life begins at the end of your comfort zone." - Neale Donald Walsch ~ Anonymous -- **Review**
-> 1. "Focus on what's important and let go of the rest."
-> 1. "Stand up for what you believe in, but pick your battles carefully."
+> 1. "Stand up for what you believe in, but pick your battles carefully." ~ Anonymous
-> 1. "Don't waste your energy on things that don't deserve it."
+> 1. "Don't waste your energy on things that don't deserve it." ~ Anonymous
-> 1. "It's better to be happy than to be right."
+> 1. "It's better to be happy than to be right." ~ Anonymous
-> 1. "Choose your battles wisely, and you'll never be defeated."
+> 1. "Choose your battles wisely, and you'll never be defeated." ~ Anonymous
 > 1. "Life is too short to waste it on petty arguments."
 > 1. "Be selective in your battles, but when you do fight, fight with everything you've got."
 > 1. "Don't let small things ruin your happiness.
 Choose to be happy instead."